-4 Under the Public Sector Management Act 1994 s.
+5 Under the Public Sector Management Act 1994 s.
 112(1), a reference to the Public Service Act 1978 is, unless the contrary is intended, to be read and construed as a reference to the Public Sector Management Act 1994.

-5 Footnote no longer applicable.

 6 In this reprint the renumbering of sections effected in the 1943 reprint (in Volume 2 of the Reprinted Acts of the Parliament of Western Australia) and retained in subsequent reprints has again been retained.
 References to the original numbering are contained in the 1943 reprint.

 7 The Schedule to the Metric Conversion Act 1972 was redesignated as the First Schedule by the Metric Conversion Act Amendment Act 1973.